David-North/wireless-network-reproduction/ReadMe.md

 You can easily use `json` file to configure different types of WNR pipes.
 They will be described below in detail.
 The example `json` configuration files could be found [here](https://github.com/FinalTheory/wireless-network-reproduction/tree/master/macdivert/examples).

-Basically there are 7 different pipes supported by WNR by now:
+Basically there are 7 different pipes supported by WNR now:

 - Drop Pipe
 - Delay Pipe